frankjlin16/pathfinding-visualizer/README.md

 ## Features

-* Item 1
+* feature 1
-* Item 2
+* feature 2
-* Item 3
+* feature 3
-* Item 4
+* feature 4
-* Item 5
+* feature 5

 ## Algorithms

-All of the algorithms on this visualizer are adapted to a two-dimensional grid, where ninety degree turns and movements from one node to another have a cost of one.
-Furthermore, algorithms are either weighted or unweighted, and this weightedness dictates consideration of the afore mentioned costs.
-What’s more, not all algorithms guarantee the shortest path, so be sure to read their respective descriptions to understand capabilities.
+All the algorithms on this visualizer are adapted to a two-dimensional grid, where ninety degree turns and movements from one node to another have a calculated cost of one.
+Furthermore, algorithms are either weighted or unweighted, and their weightedness dictates consideration of the afore mentioned cost calculations.
+What’s more, not all algorithms guarantee the shortest path, so be sure to read their descriptions to understand capabilities.
+Select an algorithm below and get visualizing!

 ### Depth-first search